 GSPM students arrive in Fundamentals with different levels of political knowledge and experience.
 We will perform benchmark assessments on your levels in the first two weeks of the course.
-This may result in variations in your written assignments.
+This may result in variations in your written assignments and switches between groups.
+We are especially keen on ensuring that students from outside the United States have a good learning experience, in as much as the nominal focus of much of the course content is set in this nation.
 Throughout the course, you will be asked to demonstrate that you have developed more capacity for professional performance than you showed at the start of the course.

-Upon request I will provide extra steps you can take to stretch your skills; you may also request or be assigned additional readings and assignment components to ensure that you are making the most of the semester.
+Upon request we will provide extra steps you can take to stretch your skills; you may also request or be assigned additional readings and assignment components to ensure that you are making the most of the semester.
 Extra credit may or may not come with fulfillment of these requests.